brianzammit/temporal-phantom-worker/Readme.md

 # Temporal Phantom Worker

-Temporal Phantom Worker is a Go-based project designed to facilitate testing Temporal workflows in environments where not all microservices are available.
-It allows users to create worker stubs that register workflows and activities, returning predefined responses or errors based on the provided configuration.
+Temporal Phantom Worker is a Go-based project designed to facilitate testing Temporal workflows and activities in environments where parts of the system are unavailable.
+Functionality includes:
+1. Creation of Temporal Worker stubs that register workflows and activities returning predefined responses or errors based on provided configuration
+2. Testing Temporal Activities in isolation, without the need to trigger specific parent workflows

 ## Table of Contents